 Feature Requests Implementation Planning

 As soon as the support team starts getting feature suggestions comes a question of how to react to these requests.
 It’s impossible to please everyone, otherwise, you’re likely to lose the product’s core values.
-The most sensible way to pick up feature requests for implementation is to set feature evaluation system to be guided by.
+The most sensible way to pick up feature requests for implementation is to set a feature evaluation system to be guided by.

 Evaluation of feature requests goes in hand with feature request prioritization.
 To decide if a suggestion is worth being implemented, try to figure out WHY the user needs this particular improvement, and answer the questions below, that cover 4 major points to consider: